alexyuly/chil/README.md

 ### Layered abstraction

 References and values are treated differently by convention, because they exist on different layers of abstraction.
 Values flow through channels of streams at runtime, while references are established and fixed at compile time so they can never be passed around as data.
-Data-flow conventions are reified as explicit syntax in Chil, which enforces one consistent mechanism for controlling application behavior without any need for manipulation of references at runtime.
+Data-flow conventions are reified as explicit syntax in Chil, which enforces one consistent mechanism for controlling application behavior without any need for passing references at runtime.
+The dependency structure of a Chil application is entirely fixed at compile time.

 ### Isomorphic syntax